samueldashadrach/crypto-twitter-filter/README.md

 # crypto-twitter-filter

-This is a simple browser script to delete unhelpful tweets and improve your scrolling experience.
+This is a simple browser userscript to delete unhelpful tweets and improve your scrolling experience.

 ## How to use

 Install violentmonkey extension in your browser.
+Violentmonkey lets you inject arbitrary js code into any webpage you browse.

 Create new script and copy-paste `main.js`.